 Types of Training

-The IOSH have a number or training courses suited to everyone in the workplace.
+The Institution of Occupational Safety & Health have a number or training courses suited to everyone in the workplace.
 The IOSH courses come in different formats.
 Some can be taught at local training centres or even in your own premises.
-These are the courses that are led by tutors and often consist of a small group of professionals rather than one to one private tuition.
-The tutor led courses are often completed in a short time frame with the examination taking place right after the course has come to an end.
+These are the courses that are generally led by tutors and often consist of a small group of professionals rather than one to one private tuition.
+The e-learning version of the courses are often completed in a short time frame with the examination taking place right after the course has come to an end.
 It’s a fast way of educating your employees quickly and getting them the qualifications they need to perform their job fully.

-Other courses can be taken via distance learning.
+Many courses can be taken via classroom, e-learning, distance learning or virtual online learning.
 You may need to keep your employees on site and working most of the day in which case the tutor led short courses might not be ideal.
 As an employer you do have to legally provide time to your employees for training but you could allocate one or two hours a day or even a week if it fits into your working requirements more comfortably.

-The distance learning courses still provide recognised training and qualifications but they are more flexible.
-The candidate just needs a personal computer and some time to dedicate to the course materials and exam.
+The e-learning, distance learning and virtual learning courses still provide recognised training and qualifications, however they are a lot more flexible.
+The candidate just needs a personal computer/laptop or other suitable handheld device and some time to dedicate to the course materials and exam.

 Train Your Employees the Right Way and Protect Business